cmsj/dreambot/README.md

 Backends then perform the requested work and publish the results back to NATS, where they are picked up by the frontends and sent back to the user.

 ## Why is this architecture so complicated for a simple chat bot?

 The initial prototype was designed to run an IRC bot frontend on a server that is trusted to talk to the Internet, and a Stable Diffusion backend process on a machine that is not trusted to talk to the Internet, with a websocket connection between them.

 While this prototype worked well, it was not easy to extend to support Discord and additional types of backend.
 With the current design, each process knows nothing about the other processes, and can be run on any machine that can connect to the NATS cluster.

 ## How do I deploy this?

 I deploy all of this using Docker Compose, and here are the approximate steps I use.
 This all assumes:

 * You're running Ubuntu Server 22.04
 * You have an NVIDIA GPU that you want to use for InvokeAI
 * You have ample storage in `/srv/docker/` to attach to the containers (in particular, InvokeAI will need >10GB for its model cache)
 * You have a web server running that can serve files from `/srv/public/`

-### Stages:
+### Stages

 ---